Freeways to Flip Flops

 We lived in two different parts of Belize during our one year there.

-Thanks for reading this and please share.
-If you have any questions about Belize, blogging, writing, memoirs or anything else, feel free to contact me.
+Thanks for reading, and please share with others if you like my story.
+I’m happy to answer your questions about Belize, blogging, writing, indie-publishing or anything else you would like to know.
+Feel free to contact me.